Cara Honeychurch: Bowling at the Summer Olympics

 Bowling made appearances at the Olympics in 1988 and 1996, but not as part of the official sports events.
 It was added as a demonstration sport by the IOC to show off the sport to the rest of the world and to be considered for inclusion in future Games.
 The Fédération Internationale des Quilleurs (FIQ) Atlanta Bowling Challenge was held on Georgia Institute of Technology's student union lanes during the 1996 Centennial Olympic Games.
 Cara Honeychurch took the title in this competition.

 Professional

-She turned professional before the 1999 World Championships and moved to the United States, where the sport is shown on national television and over 80 tournaments are held each year.
+She turned professional before the 1999 World Championships and moved to the United States, where the sport is shown on national television.
 On the Professional Women's Bowling Association (PWBA) Tour, Honeychurch made an outstanding debut.
 In her debut year as a professional, she dominated the season averages and finished second on the money earning rankings.
-She made two appearances on television right away, one for a title, one for a broadcast 300-game, and another for another 300-game the following week.
+She made two appearances on television right away, one for a title, one for a broadcast 300 game, the second in the Tour's history.
+She rolled another 300-game in qualifying the following week.

-In 2000, the Australian won two more titles, capturing the PWBA Rookie of the Year award.
+In 2000, the Australian won two more titles, led the Tour with a 215.18 average, earned $121,650 (USD), and captured the PWBA Rookie of the Year award.
 She added four titles in 2001, and the final of her eight wins in 2002.
-After eight events, the PWBA Tour ended in 2003.
+After holding only eight events in 2003, the PWBA Tour went on what would be an 11-year hiatus.
+Honeychurch chose not to return to the Tour when it restarted in 2015.